robalb/studentsplanner/README.md

 Requirements: php, a mariadb/mysql server.

 These instruction are for a generic wamp / lamp local setup.
+The provided dockerfiles are only designed for testing and production deployment.

 - clone this repository into the public folder of your webserver